harshitschooled/Speech-Emotion-Recognition/README.md

 ---

 ## 👨‍🎓 B.Tech Project Group Details
-This project was developed by a team of 5 students over two semesters:
+This project was developed by a team of 5 students :
 - **Data Engineer**: Dataset gathering and pipeline caching.
 - **Signal Analyst**: Audio digital signal processing (DSP) and extraction.
 - **ML Researcher**: Exploratory data analysis and model design.